-Family protection
+Family protection plan

 Key facts

-- Family protection is all about having a financial safety net in place so that the family can remain financially secure should the unthinkable happen.
+• Family protection is all about having a financial safety net in place so that the family can remain financially secure should the unthinkable happen.

-- Family protection can cover life insurance, critical illness cover and income protection.
+• Family protection can cover life insurance, critical illness cover and income protection.

-What is family protection?
+What is a family protection plan?

-What does family protection cover?
+What does a family protection plan cover?

 Life insurance, critical illness cover, and income protection all play a key part in ensuring your client’s family are covered against the financial impact of death, critical illness, or loss of income due to sickness or an accident.

-- Critical illness cover pays out a sum of money that can be used to pay off the mortgage or provide financial support during a period of being unable to work.
+• Critical illness cover pays out a sum of money that can be used to pay off the mortgage or provide financial support during a period of being unable to work.
 For people who don’t have a mortgage they will still need cover to pay their rent and other utility bills.
 Most plans these days not only provide critical illness cover for cancer, heart attack and stroke but also provide financial assistance should a planholder be diagnosed with a less severe form of an illness such as, an early form of cancer.

-- Income protection should be taken out if cover is needed for a temporary sickness absence from work as this is not covered by a critical illness plan.
+• Income protection should be taken out if cover is needed for a temporary sickness absence from work as this is not covered by a critical illness plan.
 Income protection pays out a monthly income when your client is unable to work through accident or illness and meets the definition of incapacity.
 There are several definitions of incapacity, for example being unable to perform your own occupation, or failing to do a number of defined work tasks.

-Who should consider purchasing family protection?
+Who should consider buying family protection?

 Taking out a mortgage may be the number one trigger for people to sort out their protection needs but we need to switch people on to the need for protection well before then.
 It’s never too early to talk about protection.
 The younger your clients buy cover the cheaper it will be.

 If your client’s budget for protection insurance is small, you may be able to provide them with a small element of cover, for example the amount of their annual salary, which will provide a safety net for a year should they become ill and are no longer working.
-When their circumstances change or as their family grows they can add more cover.
+When their circumstances change or as their family grows, they can add more cover.

-What are the pros and cons of family protection?
+Pros and cons of family protection

-Families will have peace of mind that if the worst does happen they will be financially secure. | Critical illness plans and income protection pay out on the illnesses or conditions covered.
-If your client’s condition doesn’t meet the definition their claim won’t be paid. |
+Families will have peace of mind that if the worst does happen, they will be financially secure.
+Critical illness plans and income protection pay out on the illnesses or conditions covered.
+If your client’s condition doesn’t meet the definition their claim won’t be paid.

-The products are flexible enough to provide cover to suit any budget and can adapt as a family’s lifestyle changes. | One of the biggest factors that puts people off buying protection is the cost.
-But often their perception of what the cost will be is significantly higher than the true cost and there are ways that cover can be tailored to meet a budget. |
+The products are flexible enough to provide cover to suit any budget and can adapt as a family’s lifestyle changes.
+One of the biggest factors that puts people off buying protection is the cost.
+But often their perception of what the cost will be is significantly higher than the true cost and there are ways that cover can be tailored to meet a budget.

-People are more likely to suffer a critical illness than to die before retirement so providing critical illness cover in addition to life insurance provides additional peace of mind. | |
+People are more likely to suffer a critical illness than to die before retirement so providing critical illness cover in addition to life insurance provides additional peace of mind.
+If the individual survived the term of the plan, the cover ends and protection is lost

 Less severe critical illness cover is now being provided in recognition that there are financial needs before a condition becomes critical.
-And this type of cover typically doesn’t reduce the main critical illness cover which would remain in force. |
+And this type of cover typically doesn’t reduce the main critical illness cover which would remain in force.

 Dipping into savings or relying on state benefits might seem like obvious alternatives to taking out protection but recovering from an illness can take a long time.
 Sick pay from an employer could help but might only last a few weeks and not all employers provide enhanced sick pay arrangements in excess of the minimum required by law.
 Would statutory sick pay or benefits from the state be enough for your client and their family to live on and continue the lifestyle they enjoyed before?